gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 **System object**

-To run a PyOpenCAP calculation, the geometry and basis set must be imported into a System object.
-The constructor exposed to Python takes in a Python dictionary as an argument, with key/value pairs which mimic the input file format of the command line version.
-The relevant keywords are discussed here, and more information is provided in the keywords page.
+To run a PyOpenCAP calculation, the geometry and basis set must be imported into a :class:`~pyopencap.System` object.
+The constructor takes in a Python dictionary as an argument, with key/value pairs which mimic the input file format of the command line version.
+The relevant keywords are discussed here, and more information is provided in the :ref:`keywords <keywords>` page.

 *Rassi.h5*